Trial begins for former University of New Mexico athletic director accused of embezzlement

 ALBUQUERQUE, N.M.
-(KRQE) – Jury selection will begin Monday in the case against former University of New Mexico Athletic Director Paul Krebs.
+(KRQE) – Jury selection began Monday, July 17, in the case against former University of New Mexico Athletic Director Paul Krebs.
 Krebs is facing embezzlement charges after a 2017 KRQE investigation exposed him for using thousands of dollars from his UNM credit card on trips to Final Four tournaments and a private golfing trip to Scotland.

 Related Coverage: